 \section{Abstract}

-This study addresses the dynamic spectrum access problem in a wireless sub-network that shares channels with a parent network.
-We approach the sequential channel allocation problem using a restless multi-armed bandits (RMAB) framework.
-Our objective is to maximize the expected discounted return over an infinite horizon while minimizing interference to the parent network caused by shared channels with the sub-network.
-Due to the unavailability of direct observations of the true channel state, we leverage the channel quality indicator (CQI) feedback provided by users.
-However, the RMAB problem is widely acknowledged as PSPACE-hard even for finite-state models.
-To overcome this challenge, we propose a closed-form channel index function using an iterative online approximation method to approximate the well-known Whittle index policy, which offers a low-complexity solution for ranking the available channels that has an infinite state space.
-Through extensive numerical simulation experiments, we demonstrate the superior performance and robustness of our proposed algorithm.
+Dynamic spectrum access problem is an important problem that allows a wireless sub-network to use channels temporarily unoccupied by the parent network for minimizing the spectrum waste.
+Previous work has shown that the sequential channel allocation problem for the sub-network can be formulated within the restless multi-armed bandits (RMAB) framework.
+The objective is to maximize the expected long-term return over an infinite horizon while minimizing interference to the parent network.
+Different from the previous work that exploits a binary feedback (e.g., ACK/NAK) to compensate for sensing errors, we leverage the finer and more robust channel quality indicator (CQI) feedback to update the information state (belief vector) of the sub-network.
+However, the implementation of CQI-based observation model yields significantly more complex belief transition behaviors in an infinite state space and worsens the curse of dimensionality of dynamic programming.
+To overcome this challenge, we dive into the rich structures of the value functions and obtain tight bounds on their derivatives.
+These results lead to the proof of optimality of threshold policies on a single-channel problem with subsidy and subsequently a closed-form channel index function using an iterative method to approximate the well-known Whittle index policy, which offers a low-complexity solution for ranking the currently available channels whose states are never directly observable.
+Through extensive numerical studies, we demonstrate the superior performance and robustness of our proposed algorithm.